dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateTrigger.md

 SQL statements that constitute the action are executed.

 You can define any number of triggers for a single table, including multiple triggers on the same table for the same event.
+You can also create a trigger that contains multiple statements.
 To define a trigger on a table, you must be the owner of the of the database, the owner of the table's schema, or have `TRIGGER` privileges on the table.
 You cannot define a trigger for any schema whose name begins with `SYS`.

-The [Database Triggers](developers_fundamentals_triggers.html) topic in our *Developer's Guide* provides additional information about database triggers.
+The [Database Triggers](developers_fundamentals_triggers.html) topic in the *Developer's Guide* provides additional information about database triggers.

 ## Syntax